 - Take the Mood Prescription (see pg 416).
 Amongst other things this contains essential fats (especially omega-3), essential for normal mood, motivation and memory (see Chapter 29).

-- Most of the withdrawal symptoms have to do with neurotransmitter depletion and imbalance.
+- Most of the withdrawal symptoms have to do with A neurotransmitter is a chemical messenger that carries signals between body cells.
+They are various types of neurotransmitters which play a major role in everyday… depletion and imbalance.
 Since acetylcholine is affected you need more phospholipids, especially phosphatidylcholine.
 As well as taking the Basic Supplements, which provides some phospholipids, we recommend adding either 2 teaspoonfuls of lecithin or a 1,200mg capsule of lecithin each day for a month and include an egg yolk in your daily diet.

 - If you do feel dopey, tired and unmotivated after quitting, we recommend the Stimulant Prescription (see pg 403) .
-Among other key nutrients, this contains tyrosine (the amino acid precursor of dopamine and noradrenalin).
+Among other key nutrients, this contains tyrosine (the amino acid precursor of Dopamine is a neurotransmitter (chemical messenger) found within the brain.
+It has a variety of influences on brain function including playing a role in regulating… and noradrenalin).
 You’ll need 1,000mg twice a day, taken on waking and either mid-morning or mid-afternoon without food.